Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/joes-water.md

 If your price is lower, then you get to sell at that store.
 If not, you lose the chance to sell your water at that store.
 In the case of a tie, the competition always wins.

 You, as the manager of Joe's Water Corporation, can choose to lower the price of water for every single store you own by $M$ dollars.
 This could lead to higher revenue (if the discount results in your water being sold at more stores) or lower revenue (if the lower prices outweigh the higher number of locations the water is sold in.)
-You should print out `YES` if it makes you more revenue, or `NO` if it makes you less revenue.
+You should print out `YES` if it makes you more revenue, or `NO` if it makes you less revenue / same revenue.

 :::note